 What is the Honda CR-V?

-Approaching a quarter-century since the Honda CR-V first made its debut and now in its fifth-generation, the Japanese brand’s SUV is one of the bestselling cars of its type across the globe.
+Approaching a quarter-century since the first Honda CR-V made its debut and now in its fifth-generation, the Japanese brand’s mid-sized SUV is one of the bestselling cars of its type across the globe.

-Competitors were few and far between when the Mk1 CR-V reached the UK in 1997, but today’s crossover-soaked landscape is very different: now the likes of the Ford Kuga, Kia Sportage, Land Rover Discovery Sport, Nissan Qashqai, Peugeot 3008 and Toyota RAV4, among of host of others are its rivals.
+Competitors were few and far between when the Mk1 CR-V reached the UK in 1997, but today’s crossover-soaked landscape is very different: now the likes of the Ford Kuga, Kia Sportage, Land Rover Discovery Sport, Nissan Qashqai, Peugeot 3008 and Toyota RAV4 are among a host of others that rival it.

 And what of that CR-V name?
 No, not as logic might suggest Compact Recreational Vehicle, but Comfortable Runabout Vehicle.
 Every day’s a school day.